liloman/pomodoroTasks/README.md

 Pomodoro technique allows you to concentrate on the current task and take short breaks meanwhile works.
 If you get that and join it with a task manager alike taskwarrior (or any other) you can have a complete workflow, accounting the time spend on any task meanwhile you take the proper rests for your brain, body, life and eyes. :)

-A week hack project.
+A "week" hack project.

 ###Dependencies

 1. flock
 2. inotify-tools
 3. yad
-4. **OPTIONAL** taskwarrior (or any task management).
+4. **OPTIONAL** taskwarrior & timewarrior (or any task management).
 You can modify/eliminate this part very easily.

 Great tools all indeed!